Wael1122/waa/Neofetch-vs-Screenfetch.md

 Due to the detection methods Screenfetch uses, the distro names are detected all in lowercase or as short versions.
 Screenfetch then has a giant case statement with the sole purpose to fix capitalization and naming of Distros.
 If Screenfetch used proper detection methods then this entire block wouldn't be needed at all.

-Note: This is a tiny chubk of the case statement.
-The entire thing is too long to put into this wiki page.
+Note: This is a tiny chunk of the case statement.
+The entire thing is too long to add here.

 ```sh
 case $distro in